zenkdev/SonoffBoilerplate/README.md

 ### Blynk App
 Blynk App is supported in both local server or cloud mode.
 Add the token and the server details in the web config portal.
+Relay pins are V1-V4 (depend on module type), sensor pins are V11-V14.
+V30 is restart pin and V31 is full reset pin.

 ### MQTT Support
 MQTT has now been added
-You can send messages to `deviceId/channel-0` with the following parameters:
+You can send messages to `cmnd/%topic%/POWER%relay_number%` with the following parameters:
 - no parameter (blank) and the device will send it's status back
-- 'on' to turn on
+- 'on' to turn relay on
-- 'off' to turn off
+- 'off' to turn relay off
-- 'toggle' to toggle between on and off
+- 'toggle' to toggle relay
-The status will come as a response on topic `deviceId/channel-0/status`
+The status will come as a response on topic `stat/%topic%/POWER%relay_number%` The sensor states will published on `stat/%topic%/SENSOR%sensor_number%`

 ### More information
-Here are some posts I wrote on making all this work that you might find helpful

 Part 1 - Original Sonoff Introduction